 However, internet companies don’t just hand over this information.
 You need to get a subpoena or court order to force the ISP to release the information that belongs to the IP address.

-Identify IP address data without subpoena
+Identify IP address data without a subpoena

 But even if you are unable to get a subpoena, there are ways to link a specific person to the computer.
 This requires a certain set of know-how.
 And when you have the IP address, extracting real actionable information takes some finesse.
 To identify the individuals behind online attacks, we use a combination of high-tech expertise and old-fashioned instinct.